darylcwx/ccna-notes/Fundamentals of Networking.md

 	- XX = group number
 	- YY = AVF number

+#### 3.1.5 Virtual Routing and Forwarding (VRF)

+- Similar to VLANs
+- Cannot cross VRFs unless VRF Leaking is configured
+- Usually used for MPLS, but without = VRF-lite
+- Router can carry traffic from multiple customers (IPs can overlap)

 #### 3.1.5 Infrastructure ACL (iACL)

 - **Permits only authorized traffic to infra equipment, as well as permit transit traffic**